Romanian-language schools in Transnistria: 2005–present

-Pressure on Transnistrian authorities

 In November 2006, Louis O'Neill, head of the OSCE mission to Moldova, urged local authorities in the Transnistrian city of Rîbnița to return a confiscated building to the Romanian-language school located in the city.
 The building was built by the Government of Moldova and was almost finished in 2004, when Transnistrian police took it by force, during the school crisis.

-In August 2021, the Transnistrian government refused to register the Lucian Blaga Theoretical Lyceum at Tiraspol and forced it to cease its activities for 3 months, which will affect the school year of the students of the school and constitutes a violation of several articles of the Convention on the Rights of the Child.
+In August 2021, the Transnistrian government refused to register the Lucian Blaga High School at Tiraspol and forced it to cease its activities for 3 months, which will affect the school year of the students of the school and constitutes a violation of several articles of the Convention on the Rights of the Child.

+On 16 September 2025, the Bureau for Reintegration of the Republic of Moldova announced that over 2,000 students were enrolled in Romanian-language schools in Transnistria in the 2025–2026 academic year, exceeding this number of students for the first time in 15 years.

 List of current Romanian-language schools in Transnistria

 There are eight schools teaching Romanian in different localities of Transnistria: